DiNoScore/DiNoScore/README.md

 There's also a small CLI for utility stuff.
 At the moment, the only feature it has is to bulk-upgrade song files to the newest version of the format.
 Run it with `cargo run --locked --release --bin cli -- upgrade --help`

+Windows users please checkout the [separate documentation](./Windows.md)

 ## License

 Until everything is sorted out, all parts that depend on GPL code are GPL-licensed as well.
+All DiNoScore applications will be licensed under the GPL anyways.
+But the plan is to make a library with common functionality that can be used under the MPL.